 In the modern world, I believe we’ve almost forgotten the power of many ancient superfoods.
 Herbs, spices and even homegrown vegetables are often relics of the past.
 Sadly, they’ve been replaced with “convenience foods” that include not only processed foods but “ultra-processed foods.”

 In my opinion, for every superfood that gets added to the “forgotten” list, we can lose ground nutritionally.

 One of the most notable “forgotten superfoods”?
 Bone broth.

 Yet today, many people don’t recognize bone broth for the amazing food it is.
 Instead, it’s taken for granted.
 Or it’s simply thought of as the base for soups and stews and nothing more.

-But what many don’t know is that beneath the modern names and common uses is a whole host of hidden health benefits (more on that in just a minute).
+But what many don’t know is that beneath the modern names and common uses is an amazing ancient superfood.

 A Deep Dive Into the Making of Bone Broth